rsta2/libcamera/README.md

 Status
 ------

-This is work in progress.
 Currently the Raspberry Pi Camera Module 1 (with OV5647 sensor) and Camera Module 2 (with IMX219 sensor) are supported, connected to the camera connector of the following Raspberry Pi models:

 * Raspberry Pi Model B (Release 2 with 512 MB)
 * Raspberry Pi Model A+